 All the planets farther from the sun reach opposition every time our swifter-moving planet sweeps between the sun and these superior planets – planets that orbit the sun outside of Earth’s orbit.
 Mars returns to opposition every other year.
 Jupiter’s opposition happens about one month later each year, whereas Saturn’s opposition occurs about two weeks later yearly.
 The farther that a planet resides from the sun, the shorter the period of time between successive oppositions.

 Saturn, the 6th planet outward from the sun, is the most distant world that’s easily visible to the unaided eye.
 Telescopes revealed its rings in the 17th century.
 Spacecraft in the 20th century revealed that what we thought of as three rings around Saturn to be thousands of thin, finely detailed rings – made of tiny chunks of ice.
 Saturn also has 62 moons with confirmed orbits.
 Only 53 of Saturn’s moons have names, and only 13 have diameters larger than 50 kilometers (about 30 miles).

 Saturn is truly a wondrous world of rings and moons.
 It’s everyone’s favorite thing to celestial object to gaze at through a small telescope, so if there’s a public astronomy night near you this month – go!

-Bottom line: Look for Saturn at opposition tonight – June 15, 2017.
-It will be shining in the east this evening, fairly close to the bright star Antares.
+Bottom line: Look for Saturn at and around opposition – June 27, 2018.
+It will be shining in the east this evening, fairly close to the moon.
 Can’t see Saturn tonight?
 No problem.
-It’ll be in an excellent place to observe throughout June, July and August 2017.
+It’ll be in an excellent place to observe throughout June, July and August 2018.